tcheng96/CAIChallenge2018/database/readme.md

 ### Using pgAdmin
 pgAdmin is a graphical database management tool for Postgres.

 To get started, get your database host name, port number, database name, username, and password from the VCAP_SERVICES environment variable.
 You'll use these in the next step.
+You can also pull them from your `flyway.conf` file - its the same thing.
 ```
 ibmcloud cf env cai-challenge
 ```